 a) The context of yesterday and of today:

 i) Throughout his Gospel, Mark goes on giving information concerning the person of Jesus.
-He shows how the mystery of the Kingdom is mirrored in the power that Jesus exercises on behalf of his disciples, of the crowd and, above all, on behalf of those excluded and marginalized.
-However, the more this power is manifested, the less the disciples comprehend and it is clear that they must change their ideas concerning the Messiah.
-Otherwise, their incomprehension will keep on getting worse and they run the risk of growing apart from Jesus.
+He shows how the mystery of the Kingdom is mirrored in the power that Jesus exercises on behalf of His disciples, of the crowd and above all, on behalf of those excluded and marginalized.
+However, the more this power is manifested, the less the disciples comprehend, and it is clear that they must change their ideas concerning the Messiah.
+Otherwise, their incomprehension will keep getting worse, and they run the risk of growing apart from Jesus.

 ii) In the 70’s, the time when Mark was writing his Gospel, there was a very great tension within the Christian communities between the converted Jews and the converted pagans.
-Some Jews, especially those who had belonged to the group of Pharisees, continued to remain faithful to the observance of the laws on purity as found in their millennia-old culture and, thus, found it difficult to live with the converted pagans, because they thought that the pagans lived in a state of impurity.
-Thus, the story of the two miracles worked by Jesus for the two women was of great help in overcoming old taboos.
+Some Jews, especially those who had belonged to the group of Pharisees, continued to remain faithful to the observance of the laws on purity as found in their millennia-old culture, and thus, found it difficult to live with the converted pagans because they thought that the pagans lived in a state of impurity.
+The story of the two miracles worked by Jesus for the two women was of great help in overcoming old taboos.

 b) A commentary on the text: